zapier/zapier-platform/packages/zapier-platform-cli/README.md

 # └─────────────────────┴────────────────────────────────────────────────────────────────────────────────────────┘
 ```

 You can see from the detailed log that the request included our auth header.
 The value appears as `:censored:6:b1af149262:`, which is intentional.
-Zapier does not log authentincation credentials in plain text.
+Zapier does not log authentication credentials in plain text.

 With that, we've successfully added authentication to our app!